srsran/srsRAN_Project_docs/docs/source/tutorials/source/cu_du_split/source/index.rst

     tac: 7
     pci: 1

-In this example. the DU is configured to work with a USRP B210, and to create a 20 MHz cell.
+In this example, the DU is configured to work with a USRP B210, and to create a 20 MHz cell.
 The specifics of the RU being used and the desired cell can be changed as needed.
 The ``f1ap`` configuration must remain constant with the associated configuration in the CU.

 ------